-Jackie took me to Bobby Flay's restaurant, Mesa Grill, for the first birthday I spent with her.
-Sadly, the New York location has since closed.
-But it was a beautiful restaurant, and we had a table on the second level overlooking the dining room and kitchen.
-I ordered chargrilled chicken breast topped with pineapple salsa.
-It was served with a cornbread stuffing, in a corn husk steamed to perfection.
-The dinner ended with a decadent chocolate bread pudding.
-The whole evening was amazing.
+Jackie took me to Bobby Flay’s Mesa Grill for my first birthday with her.
+The NYC location has since closed, but I’ll never forget that night.
+We sat on the second level overlooking the bustling kitchen, and I ordered chargrilled chicken topped with pineapple salsa, served with cornbread stuffing wrapped in a corn husk.
+The meal ended with a decadent chocolate bread pudding.
+It was unforgettable.

 Jump to: